skillrepos/copilot-testing/labs.md

 ![Adding logging](./images/ct133.png?raw=true "Adding logging")

+<br><br>

-10. After applying the changes, the test_prime.py file will have the suggested updates in it for review, color-coded by change.
+11. After applying the changes, the test_prime.py file will have the suggested updates in it for review, color-coded by change.
 You can review the changes, but accept/keep the changes, either by clicking on the *Keep* button at the bottom or on the checkmarks for each individual change.

 ![Keep changes](./images/ct134.png?raw=true "Keep changes")

 <br><br>

-11. Now if you run the test command again, you should see that the tests that previously failed are now marked as expected failures.
+12. Now if you run the test command again, you should see that the tests that previously failed are now marked as expected failures.

 ```
 pytest -s test_prime.py